 Digestive enzymes help break down food.
 This is important because undigested food can cause blockages and constipation.
 Digestive enzymes also help your dog get more nutrients from his food.

 Digestive enzymes are especially important if your dog eats processed food.
 That’s because the digestive enzymes get destroyed when heated.
 If your dog eats raw food, he will be getting his enzymes naturally.
-But an extra boost can’t hurt, especially if your dog is aging.
+But some holistic veterinarians recommend digestive enzymes for all dogs, even if they’re raw fed.

 4. Add Prebiotics And Probiotics

-Pre and probiotics help improve your dog’s digestive health.
-Probiotics are healthy bacteria that make their way to your dog’s colon.
-There they ferment prebiotics (undigested soluble fiber) and produce healthful benefits.
+Pre- and probiotics help improve your dog’s digestive health.
+Prebiotics are non-digestible soluble fiber that feed probiotics.
+Probiotics are healthy bacteria that make their way to your dog’s colon, where they ferment prebiotics and produce healthful benefits.

 When choosing a probiotic look for one with a variety of strains and at least 30 billion colony forming units (CFU).
 If using a soil based probiotic, you only need 1 to 2 strains and less than 1 billion CFU.